smartnodes-lab/smartnodes/README.md

 # Framework (ChainSpace Incentive Layer)

 ## Main Concept
-- An expansive user-reputation system for peer-to-peer (P2P) interactions unlocking the potential of online and off-chain work
+- expansive user-reputation system for peer-to-peer (P2P) interactions unlocking the potential of online and off-chain work
-- An oracle-like network that integrates participation & reputation-based metrics, rewards, and a seamless UI to form a vibrant marketplace of peer-to-peer tasks
+- integrates participation & reputation-based metrics, rewards, and a seamless UI to form a vibrant marketplace of peer-to-peer tasks
   - proofs of jobs/interactions are stored with each user to secure the network and aid in the recruitment of users for tasks
-- APIs in multiple programming languages, allowing users to seamlessly connect their systems to the network
-- Allows automated systems to manage problems & workflows using collective human intelligence, as well as distributed computations
-- Multiple blockchains for different scalability/security trade-offs and native reward coins/tokens
 - Use-cases include but are not limited to:
   - The moderation of online and real-world ecosystems (social media, insurance)
   - On-demand ML model execution and training
   - Marketplace for jobs & job connections, utilizing the unique proofs for better recruitment of employees
   - Various tasks whos work can be proven & stored in some way on the blockchain (e.g. homework help, coding problems, data analysis, writing etc.)
-  - Reward-driven censuses

-## Proofs
-Basian
-- Network moderation
-- Voting/questionaires
-- Online work
-- ML Tasks
+- APIs in multiple programming languages, allowing users to seamlessly connect their systems to the network
+- Allows automated systems to manage problems & workflows using collective human intelligence, as well as distributed computations
+- Multiple blockchains for different scalability/security trade-offs and native reward coins/tokens

 ## Users
 - Descriptors/filter words (i.e. sex, DoB, nationality, religion, occupation, interests, skills)
-- Hold reputation and/or hash of previous completed jobs (% accuracy / majority votes for instance)
+- Hold reputation and/or hash of previous completed jobs (eg ratings, % accuracy, majority votes)

 ## ML-Net
 - Co-operative and competitive AI training & model execution, potentially even markets for models and datasets